 Reflecting on the historical development of the U.S. health care financing system, the limited success of health care rights litigation, and the success of past legislative efforts, this chapter reveals two primary insights.
 First, it illustrates how and why the U.S. lies in vivid contrast to many other countries in this volume, where battles over health rights – defined narrowly or broadly – occur largely in the courts.
 Americans have been and will likely continue to be relatively more reliant on statutory advancement of health care rights.
 Second, it argues that, going forward, PPACA offers transformative potential for an American right to health care, by gradually redefining who does (and perhaps by implication should) have access to health care, regardless of ability to pay.
 Whether this formal legal change will shape social consciousness is still unclear.
 Early backlash to both the law and the Supreme Court decision raises doubts.
 Yet, past experience with incremental health reform in the U.S. offers some evidence that PPACA could provide the vision and foundation for an evolving American conception of a right to health care.
 If PPACA offers the best pathway to social change, supporters of a right to health care should be particularly invested in its success, even if they see its vision as flawed or incomplete.

 Hoffman, Allison K., "A Vision of an Emerging Right to Health Care in the U.S.: Expanding Health Care Equity through Legislative Reform" (2014).
-Faculty Scholarship.
+All Faculty Scholarship.
 1888.